pacak/bpaf/documentation/_documentation/_1_tutorials/_1_combinatoric_api/_2_combining/index.md

 order you specify them.
 For named parsers order affects only the `--help` message.

 Second type of composition `construct!` offers is a parallel composition.
-You pass multiple parsers that produce the same result type and `bpaf` runs one that fits best with the data user gave.
+You pass multiple parsers that produce the same result type in `[]` and `bpaf` selects one that fits best with the data user gave.

 #![cfg_attr(not(doctest), doc = include_str!("docs2/compose_basic_choice.md"))]